Don’t Overlook These Money-Saving Tax Credits

 7. Premium Tax Credit

-The Premium Tax Credit, a fully refundable tax credit, helps citizens who are covered by a healthcare exchange through the Health Insurance Marketplace.
+The Premium Tax Credit, a fully refundable tax credit, helps citizens who are covered by a health care exchange through the Health Insurance Marketplace.
 The intent here is to ensure that the monthly premiums are more affordable for middle- and low-income Americans.
-It’s available only to those who do not have access to employer-sponsored programs or government programs like Medicaid and Medicare.
+It’s available only to those who do not have access to employer-sponsored programs or government programs such as Medicaid and Medicare.

 The tax reform bill did not affect this credit directly, but it did remove the requirement to have health insurance—the individual mandate—from 2019 on.